WarGames: The Dead Code

 - WarGames: The Dead Code's director of photography is recorded as The Dead Code — director of photography (P344): Bruce Chun[13].

-- WarGames: The Dead Code's original language of film or TV show is recorded as The Dead Code — original language of film or TV show (P364): English[15].
+- The original language of WarGames: The Dead Code was The Dead Code — original language of film or TV show (P364): English[14].

-- WarGames: The Dead Code's distribution format is recorded as The Dead Code — distribution format (P437): video on demand[16].
+- WarGames: The Dead Code was distributed by The Dead Code — distribution format (P437): video on demand[15].

-- WarGames: The Dead Code's distribution format is recorded as The Dead Code — distribution format (P437): direct-to-video[17].
+- WarGames: The Dead Code was distributed by The Dead Code — distribution format (P437): direct-to-video[16].

 - WarGames: The Dead Code's color is recorded as The Dead Code — color (P462): color[17].